Master's in Biotechnology

-The USF Master’s of Science in Biotechnology from the University of South Florida is a specialized degree that prepares graduates for work in active scientific settings, combining technical competencies with workforce skills in preparation for careers in the growing Biotechnology sector.
+The Master’s of Science in Biotechnology from the University of South Florida is a specialized degree that prepares graduates for work in active scientific settings by combining technical competencies with workforce skills in preparation for careers in the growing Biotechnology sector.

 The Biotechnology program represents a multi-college partnership and a truly interdisciplinary collaboration.
 Participating colleges include the Morsani College of Medicine, the College of Engineering, the College of Public Health, the College of Arts and Sciences and the College of Business Administration.
 The major is designed to meet the increasing demand for trained people in this exploding area, which crosses the traditional fields of biological, chemical, engineering, health and computer sciences.
-The curriculum has been designed accordingly and provides the theoretical background, the practical training and, with the internships, the “real life” experience, which will equip students with the essential tools for a successful career in the field of biotechnology.
+The curriculum has been designed accordingly and provides the theoretical background; the practical training; and, with internships, the “real life” experience which will equip students with the essential tools for a successful career in the field of biotechnology.
 Graduates of the Biotechnology programs at USF take jobs in the Biotechnology Industry or pursue Ph.D. degree programs, medical school, dental school, veterinary school or pharmacy school.
 For students seeking biotechnology degrees in Florida, the Biotechnology programs will equip you with the skills and experience needed to succeed in this growing industry.

 We are currently recruiting highly motivated domestic and international students.
 The curriculum offers numerous on-campus courses in order to sustain students studying with international visas.
 Interested students are encouraged to contact the program director, Dr. J. Matt Webster, via e-mail address: firstname.lastname@example.org